How does Crypto Insurance work?- Crypto insurance is relatively new, but it’s quickly becoming a popular product.

 Next, once your eligibility has been confirmed and any necessary documents have been provided (e.g., proof of identity).

-So it becomes essential for both parties’ protection before committing further funds upfront to make sure neither side suffers losses.
+So, it becomes essential for both parties’ protection before committing further funds upfront to ensure neither side suffers losses.

-Hopefully won’t occur often enough between now until then such unlikely scenario doesn’t happen very often though still possible nonetheless even unlikely possibilities cannot be discounted either way entirely would hope not.
+Hopefully, it won’t occur often enough between now and then.
+Such an unlikely scenario doesn’t happen often, though it is still possible; nonetheless, even unlikely possibilities cannot be discounted entirely.
+I would hope not.

 Crypto insurance policies can cover losses to private keys, hot wallets, cold wallets (i.e., storage devices that are not connected to the internet), and exchange wallets.